 Apple stores think different about retail

 Long viewed as an upstart indie in the computer industry, Apple always tried to “think different” about retail.
-During the 1980s and ’90s, as Windows PCs became the norm, Cupertino continually tried to find ways to improve the customer-facing sales experience.
+During the 1980s and ’90s, as Windows PCs became the norm, Cupertino continually tried to find ways to improve the retail experience.

-Not too much happened until Steve Jobs returned to Apple in 1996.
-Within his first year back, he laid out two initiatives: setting up Apple’s online store and establishing a string of “store within a store” outposts inside CompUSA shops around the United States.
+Not too much happened until Jobs returned to Apple in 1996.
+Within his first year back, he laid out two initiatives: setting up Apple’s online store, and establishing a string of “store within a store” outposts inside CompUSA shops around the United States.

-This “store within a store” concept gave Apple more control over the way its products got displayed and demoed to consumers.
-Unfortunately, this wasn’t a match made in heaven.
-The mini-Apple stores drew disappointing foot traffic — partially due to the fact that the mini-stores were often positioned near the back of the CompUSA outlets.
+This “store within a store” concept gave Apple much more control.
+Apple could dictate the way its products got displayed and demoed to consumers.
+Unfortunately, the Apple-CompUSA deal was not a match made in heaven.
+The mini-Apple stores drew disappointing foot traffic.
+(At least part of the problem was that they were often positioned near the back of the CompUSA outlets.)

 Shopping that ‘just works’

-Jobs’ personal preference when it came to retail was for high-end outlets that focused on “big ticket” items rather than bulk sales.
+When it came to retail, Jobs preferred high-end outlets that focused on “big ticket” items rather than bulk sales.

-Since many retail stores sold their own generic, in-house PCs — which gave them higher profit margins than buying and selling other people’s computers — there was a vested interest in steering potential customers away from buying Macs.
+Many retail stores sold their own generic PCs.
+These in-house models offered higher profit margins than buying and selling other people’s computers.
+Because of that, these stores had a vested interest in steering potential customers away from Macs.

-The Apple stores gave Cupertino more control and an opportunity to apply the design-focused, “it just works” ethos to the retail experience.
-Compared to the way other computer stores packed products in, Apple stores seemed more in line with high-end fashion boutiques, which showed off just a few products to tantalize customers.
+The Apple stores gave Cupertino an opportunity to apply its design-focused, “it just works” ethos to the retail experience.
+Compared to the way other computer stores packed products in, Apple stores seemed more in line with high-end fashion boutiques.
+They showed off just a few choice products to tantalize customers.